Executive Summary

 The conference circuit in 2025 proves one thing conclusively: enterprise AI works in narrow, well-defined workflows with clean data and clear metrics.
 It does not prove that broad AI transformation delivers ROI.

-If you are planning AI investments based on conference keynotes, apply three filters.
+Apply three filters to any case study you hear at a conference or in a vendor sales call.
 First, ask whether the case study company is comparable to yours — PwC’s 230,000-seat Copilot deployment is not transferable to a 500-person firm without a dedicated IT infrastructure team.
+The Newman’s Own case (50 employees, tripled campaigns) is closer to mid-market reality.
 Second, demand the denominator — for every Danfoss that automated 80% of order decisions, how many similar manufacturers tried and failed?
-MIT’s data suggests the answer is roughly 19 out of 20.
-Third, separate “adoption” from “impact” — Microsoft’s claim that 70% of the Fortune 500 has “adopted” Copilot means pilot deployments, not production value, as Forrester’s 35.8% conversion rate makes clear.
+MIT’s data suggests roughly 19 out of 20.
+Third, separate adoption from impact — Microsoft’s claim that 70% of the Fortune 500 has “adopted” Copilot means pilot deployments, not production value, as Forrester’s 35.8% conversion rate and Recon Analytics’ -19.8 accuracy NPS make clear.

 The strongest returns are appearing in customer service automation, fraud detection, document processing, and code migration — all high-volume, pattern-matching workflows.
 If your organization has a process that fits this profile, the conference evidence supports investment.
 If your AI strategy depends on agents autonomously handling complex, judgment-heavy work, the conference circuit offers ambition but no production evidence.